What Ocasio-Cortez's Green New Deal Should Really Look Like

 The fury which followed shows she struck a nerve, and opened a discussion long overdue.

 AOC was specifically referring to global warming, from the point of view of those who believe that humans play a significant role.
 But she could just as easily been referring to all of the effects of burning fossil fuels for energy or using it for making plastic.
 That means pollution, a problem in and of itself.

 A close look at the Green New Deal Resolution shows that it is a high-level, visionary document, which lays out ambitious goals while leaving the specifics of how to get to them to further deliberation.
 A close look also shows that much of the criticism, not to mention ferocious coordinated attacks, are pure hyperbole and hysteria.

 Nowhere does the plan mandate anything.
 Rather, the move toward the use of "100% renewables [energy]" in the near future is stated as an ambitious goal.
 The plan does not outlaw anything, such as gas powered transportation.
 Instead it soberly calls for such progress, where "technologically feasible."

-No one is expecting doctors to operate by candlelight in case of a power failure in the future.
-Generators will still exist.
+No one expects doctors to operate by candlelight.
 No one is going back to the horse and buggy.

 The extent to which the Powers arrayed against Ocasio-Cortez are threatened by Green New Deal was starkly illustrated by the cynical parliamentary maneuver undertaken by Senate President Mitch McConnell, aimed at dividing Democrats and saddling the party with a preliminary and undeveloped Green New Deal.
 AOC opposed it, and urged her Senate counterparts to vote "present" on the plan, as a way of showing unity against McConnell's machinations.